 \section{Abstract}

-In 1996 A. Alexandrov solved an isometric embedding problem for model spaces $K_\Theta$ with an arbitrary inner function $\Theta$.
+In 1996 A. Aleksandrov solved the isometric embedding problem for the model spaces $K_\Theta$ with an arbitrary inner function $\Theta$.
 We find all extreme points of this convex set of measures in the case when $\Theta$ is a finite Blaschke product, and obtain some partial results for generic inner functions.